 - Having access to parent’s evenings and school concerts etc.

-There is an excellent template now for UK government to follow.
-Throughout the debate MPs were shocked that since BSL being recognised in 2003 as an official language; nothing further has been done to enable deaf people access to society.
+There is an excellent template now for the UK government to follow.
+Throughout the debate, MPs were shocked that since BSL was recognised in 2003 as an official language, nothing further has been done to enable deaf people to access society.

 A surprise response